Hungry Colony Cats and a New Venture

 We are having a good bit of rain which is great for our California drought, but not so great for the colony cats who have had there primary foliage buzz cut by the city park maintenance crew.
 All the trees you see in the photos below used to have limbs, foliage down to the ground so we could fee the cats with more seclusion.
 So worried that now we won’t have the new feeding stations set to be installed later this month with more seclusion for the cats.

 And Mom L and Dad P found yet another homeless camp set up right near our first feeding area.
-The worry is that this park is used by lots of families with young children and we never know if the homeless are using drugs.
+The worry is that this park is used by lots of families with young children and we never know if the homeless have substance abuse or mental health issues.
 It is not safe for the kids if they get curious.

 For those of you who feed large community cat colonies in public parks, this will not be new news for you.
 But I wanted to share the challenges Mom L faces all the time as she tries to care for our #ProjectDeltaViewCats aka PDVC.
 We will soon have an official Face Book page and a 501c3 page for donations.
 This is a partnership Mom L and Dad P have been working on for almost a year.
 It is a partnership between our county animal services, our City of Pittsburg and now we have finalized partnerships with Friends of Contra Costa Animal Shelters (FOCCAS) for our fund raising donation site and with Community Concern For Cats (CC4C) as our Spay/Neuter service provider!!